khalid-naami/khalid-naami.github.io/blog/2026-04-28-options-color-gamma-decay-risk.md

 ---
-title: "Options Color: Managing Gamma Decay and Expiration Pin Risk"
+title: "Options Color: Managing Gamma Decay and Pin Risk"
 description: What is Options Color and why is it the silent killer of Gamma hedges as expiration approaches?
 Learn how dGamma/dt impacts your portfolio stability.
 authors: [khalid]
 tags: [Dashboard Options, options, trading, derivatives, color, gamma, theta, pin-risk]